ylem-co/datamin-rabbitmq-consumer/README.md

 * DATAMIN_API_CLIENT_ID - API Client ID.
 Here is how to create it: https://docs.datamin.io/datamin-api/oauth-clients
 * DATAMIN_API_CLIENT_SECRET - API Client Secret.
 Here is how to create it: https://docs.datamin.io/datamin-api/oauth-clients
 * QUEUE_NAME - Queue name, the consumer should listen to
-* WORKFLOW_UUID - UUID of the workflow to trigger in case of the new messages in the queue
+* WORKFLOW_UUID - UUID of the pipeline to trigger in case of the new messages in the queue

 For example:
 ```